Students from other graduate departments: Please see the information about our graduate certificates below.

 • PUBPOL 599 Advanced Program Evaluation

-The Leadership and Decision-Making program option prepares Evans School students to become reflective individuals of integrity and skill to further the common good in institutions and policy.
-The option focuses upon the self-development of ethical and effective habits of thought, skilled deliberation, deployable frames of judgment, as well as personal self-awareness of values and character.
-It is designed to develop the cognitive and emotional skills and discipline to initiate change in people, organizations, and culture, based on scientific understanding of these processes.
-This option goes beyond the Evans MPA management core courses, targeting competencies not addressed directly in other options.
+Leadership and Decision Making electives prepare Evans School students to become reflective individuals of integrity and skill to further the common good in institutions and policy.
+These courses focus on the self-development of ethical and effective habits of thought, skilled deliberation, deployable frames of judgment, as well as personal self-awareness of values and character.

 • PUBPOL 502 Strategy for Public Leaders